Azure/azure-sdk-for-go/documentation/developer_setup.md

 | playback | `$ENV:AZURE_RECORD_MODE="playback"` | Running tests against recording HTTP interactiosn |
 | live | `$ENV:AZURE_RECORD_MODE="live"` | Bypassing test proxy, running against live service, and not recording HTTP interactions (used by live pipelines) |

-To get started first [install test-proxy][test_proxy_install] via the standalone executable.
-Then to start the proxy, from the root of the repository, run the command `test-proxy start`.
+By default the [recording](recording_package) package will automatically install and run the test proxy server.
+If there are issues with auto-install or the proxy needs to be run standalone, it can be run manually instead.
+To get started first [install test-proxy][test_proxy_install] via the standalone executable, then to start the proxy, from the root of the repository, run the command `test-proxy start`.
+When invoking tests, set the environment variable `PROXY_MANUAL_START` to `true`.

 ### Test Mode Options